By James Witts

 Install appliances that are energy-efficient.
 You can research specific models by manufacturers, with most now required to list the product’s energy efficiency on the packaging.
 If you can avoid an appliance–such as an energy-sucking dryer–consider using old-fashioned methods, like line-drying, as an alternative.

 Another tip?
 Many people avoid using the ceiling fan in the winter, but a good rule of thumb for conserving energy is to turn it on to recycle hot air.
-If you put the fan in reverse at a low speed, it will keep the room nice and toasty instead of providing a chilly breeze.
+According to SplendidFans.com, if you put the fan in reverse at a low speed, it will keep the room nice and toasty instead of providing a chilly breeze.

 - Conserve water